-If parties reach an agreement through dispute resolution, the conciliator will clarify any agreement in writing.
-The parties will sign the agreement and return the signed copy to the RTA.
-The agreement then becomes a part of the tenancy agreement and can be enforced through QCAT.
+If parties reach an agreement, this will be recorded and parties required to sign a conciliation agreement.
+The conciliation agreement will become part of your tenancy agreement and can be enforced by the Tribunal.
 If you cannot reach an agreement the RTA will issue a Notice of Unresolved Dispute (NURD).
-This is sent to the person who lodged the Dispute Resolution Request form 16.
-This person can then apply to QCAT for a decision about the dispute, which may be about the lessors reasons for refusal to a request to keep a pet.
+This is sent to the person who lodged the Dispute Resolution Request Form 16.
+This person must then apply to the Tribunal for a hearing if they wish to take the dispute further.